hci-lab/PyQuran/documentation/docs/analysis_tools.md

 __Note__

- If you don't pass verse and chapterNum he will get all Quran
+ If verse and chapterNum is not passed, the entire Quran is targeted

 __Args__